-This September, Surrey Archaeological Society has received a National Lottery grant totalling £90,000 for an exciting two-year heritage project, Sustainable Impact, which is spread across various locations throughout Surrey.
+This past September, Surrey Archaeological Society has received a National Lottery grant totalling £90,000 for an exciting two-year heritage project, Sustainable Impact, which is spread across various locations throughout Surrey.
 Made possible by money raised by National Lottery players, the project focuses on training its members to carry out fieldwork and strengthen the group’s outreach activities in the community.

 Supported through the Heritage Lottery Fund (HLF) and working in partnership with the Surrey County Archaeological Unit (SCAU), Surrey Heritage and the National Trust, the project will enable in-depth training for people in the community – members and non-members, young and old – to discover more about their local heritage and help to preserve it.
 This includes workshops and field sessions in geophysical survey, excavation skills and assessing the condition of monuments, as well as opportunities which are desk-based (GIS, LiDAR, map survey, archives, finds and more).
 Activities and events will also take place for families and groups of young people to get involved and dig test pits in their own communities (Farnham, Hindhead, Puttenham, Woking, Epsom/ Ewell, Chaldon and more).
 Overall, there will be a wide range of volunteer opportunities from helping to run events to honing your research skills, as we want to engage with as many local groups as possible and work together to promote the county's unique past.